bank-io/bankIO-sdk-php/docs/Api/AccountInformationServiceAISApi.md

 $config = BankIO\Sdk\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

+$client = HttpClientDiscovery::find();
 $apiInstance = new BankIO\Sdk\Api\AccountInformationServiceAISApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `Http\Client\HttpClient`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
+    // This is optional, `HTTPlug` will be used as default.
+    $client,
     $config
 );
-$organisation = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
+$associate_array['organisation'] = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
 The organisation is the \"name\" attribute of the organisation structure.
 Its value is constant at least throughout the lifecycle of a given consent.
-$account_id = 'account_id_example'; // string | This identification is denoting the addressed account.
+$associate_array['account_id'] = 'account_id_example'; // string | This identification is denoting the addressed account.
 The account-id is retrieved by using a \"Read account list\" call.
 The account-id is the \"id\" attribute of the account structure.
 Its value is constant at least throughout the lifecycle of a given consent.
-$x_request_id = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
+$associate_array['x_request_id'] = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
-$consent_id = 'consent_id_example'; // string | This then contains the consentId of the related AIS consent, which was performed prior to this payment initiation.
+$associate_array['consent_id'] = 'consent_id_example'; // string | This then contains the consentId of the related AIS consent, which was performed prior to this payment initiation.
-$digest = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
+$associate_array['digest'] = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
-$signature = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
+$associate_array['signature'] = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
 ; // string | A signature of the request by the TPP on application level.
 This might be mandated by ASPSP.
-$tpp_signature_certificate = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
+$associate_array['tpp_signature_certificate'] = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
 Must be contained if a signature is contained.
-$psu_ip_address = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding HTTP request  IP Address field between PSU and TPP.
+$associate_array['psu_ip_address'] = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding HTTP request  IP Address field between PSU and TPP.
 It shall be contained if and only if this request was actively initiated by the PSU.
-$psu_ip_port = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
+$associate_array['psu_ip_port'] = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
-$psu_accept = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept'] = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_charset = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_charset'] = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_encoding = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_encoding'] = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_language = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_language'] = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_user_agent = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
+$associate_array['psu_user_agent'] = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
-$psu_http_method = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
+$associate_array['psu_http_method'] = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
 TPP interface, if available.
 Valid values are: * GET * POST * PUT * PATCH * DELETE
-$psu_device_id = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
+$associate_array['psu_device_id'] = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
 UUID identifies either a device or a device dependant application installation.
 In case of an installation identification this ID needs to be unaltered until removal from device.
-$psu_geo_location = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.
+$associate_array['psu_geo_location'] = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.

 try {
-    $result = $apiInstance->getBalances($organisation, $account_id, $x_request_id, $consent_id, $digest, $signature, $tpp_signature_certificate, $psu_ip_address, $psu_ip_port, $psu_accept, $psu_accept_charset, $psu_accept_encoding, $psu_accept_language, $psu_user_agent, $psu_http_method, $psu_device_id, $psu_geo_location);
+    $result = $apiInstance->getBalances($associate_array);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling AccountInformationServiceAISApi->getBalances: ', $e->getMessage(), PHP_EOL;